Class: Sketchup::Material

 • SketchUp 6.0

-Setting the texture to nil will turn it into a solid color
+Setting the texture to nil will turn remove it and the material will use #color.

 Examples: